-Hideouts, a renowned Respawn dev in the Apex Legends community, recently called out a player on Twitter for harassing him on Twitch.
+Hideouts, a renowned Respawn developer in the Apex Legends community, calls out a player on Twitter for harassing him on Twitch.

 Conor Ford, AKA “Hideouts,” is a popular name in the Apex Legends community.
 He works at Respawn and has constantly been working on Apex Legends’ security system for a long time in order to make the game free of cheaters and hackers.

-Hideouts spend a lot of time on Twitch on Professional or content creators’ streams and actively ban the blatant cheaters from the servers.
-Since the launch of Apex Legends, Hideouts has banned countless hackers and cheaters from Apex Legends.
+Hideouts spends a lot of time on Twitch watching Professional or content creators’ streams and actively bans blatant cheaters from the servers.
+Since the launch of Apex Legends, Hideouts has banned countless hackers and cheaters from the game.

-Usually, it takes time for devs to figure out the source of these problems and release a fix or patch for these problems.
-However, some people often go out of their way to harass the devs on their Personal social media accounts.
+Usually, it takes time for developers to figure out the source of these problems and release a fix or patch for them.
+However, some people often go out of their way to harass the developers on their personal social media accounts.

 The Harassment on Twitter

 Since the Season 13 update, there has been a significant concern with the console lobbies getting constant crashes.
 Respawn has already addressed this issue and said they have been working relentlessly on a fix.